 Explore this guide to the genealogy of Jesus in the Bible with clear, easy-to-follow insights into biblical ancestry.

-Trying to Follow the Bible’s Genealogy of Jesus
+Following the Bible’s Genealogy of Jesus

 Now correct me if I’m wrong, but I don’t remember Joseph having anything to do with Jesus’ birth (besides taking on the role of his earthly father because of his marriage to Jesus’ mother, Mary).
 I want to know the reason for the discrepancies between the two lists and where Mary fits in.